ctfs/write-ups-2014/ncn-ctf-quals-2014/inMISCible/README.md

 ## Write-up

-(Here's a shorter writeup by the Balalaika crew: <http://ctfcrew.org/writeup/65>)

 The file has no extension, but using the "file" command we find out it's a gzip archive and the original name is "ctf.py.gz".

 ```